Gift-OYS/M3Site/README.md

         └── test_0.x.tsv
 ```

 **Prepare Pretrained PLM and BLM**: When you train our M<sup>3</sup>Site model from scratch, you need to prepare the pretrained PLM and BLM model, and place them in the `pretrained_model` folder.
-As for the specific type, you can refer to our paper

 #### 2.2.2 Training

 Similar to Section 2.1.2, you should specify the data path `dataset:data_path` and the split threshold `dataset:split` in the `configs/config.yaml` file.
-Besides, you should also specify the pretrained PLM and BLM model path in the `configs/config.yaml` file.
+Besides, you should also specify the pretrained PLM and BLM model path `model:model_dir` and set `dataset:process` to `True`.
 After that, you can run the training command:
 ```bash
 python train.py --config /path/to/config.yaml
 ```